microsoft/hands-on-lab-azure-functions/docs/workshop.md

 Don't forget to commit your changes to your forked repository to keep track of your progress. **You will need the code for the next labs.**

-You can commit directly on the `main` branch for this workshop:
+You can commit directly on the `main` branch of the repository:

 Open a terminal and run the following commands: